Search

 ‘Where are you really from?’ – a seemingly innocent question that masks the history of Racism and Exclusion

-By Arifa Syed, Consultant
+By Arifa Syed, Senior Consultant

 An uproar and a collective sigh rolled through the nation when in November of 2022 a prominent Royal Household member – Lady Susan H. – insistently asked a Black guest – Charity founder Ngozi Fulani – “where are you really from” and kept asking until she got an answer.
 An insistence that was preoccupied with uncovering her ancestral heritage even when Fulani had answered the UK as her place of identity, alluded to ‘explain to me how you are here.’
 The seemingly innocent question asked at a particularly high-profile event carried within itself the experiences of countless people to justify their place and existence within British society.
 As someone who has experienced this personally, it is not the curiosity that hurts – after all, we are all social beings who get curious about each other now and then – but the ignorance without the responsibility that is codified as curiosity that hurts.
 Ngozi Fulani’s encounter is not an isolated case; people who do not appear ‘White’ and ‘European’ experience an on-going questioning based on numerous factors like their names, skin-colour, accents, and visa status.
 However, it cannot be chalked to purely present-day racism, either.
 A historical understanding of why these instances become particularly harmful is necessary for the message to stick and for intentional considerations to be made in the future.